Skip to content

 AI Decision Support

-With AI decision support, the human employees make the decision, supported by descriptive, diagnostic or predictive analytics.
+With AI decision support, humans make the decision, supported by descriptive, diagnostic predictive, or prescriptive analytics.
 Here humans use AI as a tool to assist with decision-making.
-So it is not embedded in the decision process like with decision augmentation.
+So it is not embedded in the decision process like with decision automation or augmentation.
 Indeed, AI offers countless opportunities to support business decisions.
-For example, AI can provide decision support in medical diagnostics and it just keeps getting better as with x ray diagnostics
+For example, AI can provide decision support in X-ray diagnostics and it just keeps getting better.

-So AI is not going to replace humans in decision-making, but it provides unlimited opportunities to improve it.
+So in the case of decision support, AI is not going to replace humans in decision-making.
+However, it provides unlimited opportunities to improve it.
 Humans are still needed in business decision making.
 For example, this quote from Eric Colson sums it up how critical humans are for business decision-making.

 “…There are many business decisions that depend on more than just structured data.
 Vision statements, company strategies, corporate values, market dynamics all are examples of information that is only available in our minds and transmitted through culture and other forms of non-digital communication.
 This information is inaccessible to AI and extremely relevant to business decisions.